Vittorio Emanuele, Prince of Naples: Early life and family

 Vittorio Emanuele was born on 12 February 1937 in Naples to Umberto, Prince of Piedmont, who would later become the last King of Italy as Umberto II, and Princess Marie-José of Belgium.
 The Italian royal family was exiled from Italy when he was nine years old.
-He lived in Switzerland from the time he was exiled until the referendum was abolished in 2002.
+He lived in Switzerland from the time he was exiled until the law banning members of the former royal family from Italy was abolished in 2002.
 Vittorio Emanuele had three sisters, an older sister Princess Maria Pia and two younger sisters, Princess Maria Gabriella and Princess Maria Beatrice.
 Princess Maria Pia married Prince Alexander of Yugoslavia in 1955, the son of Prince Paul of Yugoslavia and Princess Olga of Greece and Denmark.
 In 2003, she remarried Prince Michel of Bourbon-Parma, son of Prince René of Bourbon-Parma and Princess Margaret of Denmark and the younger brother of Queen Anne of Romania.
 Vittorio Emanuele was also a first cousin of the King Baudouin of Belgium, former King Albert II of Belgium, the Grand Duchess Joséphine-Charlotte of Luxembourg, Moritz, Landgrave of Hesse and Tsar Simeon II of Bulgaria.

 After an eleven-year relationship, Vittorio Emanuele married Swiss biscuit heiress and world-ranked water skier Marina Doria in Tehran, Iran, on 7 October 1971.
 Their wedding was announced on the occasion of the 2,500-year celebration of the Persian Empire.
 Coincidentally, Vittorio Emanuele and his wife Marina share a birthday (12 February) but Vittorio Emanuele was two years younger than Marina (she was born in 1935).

 Vittorio Emanuele worked as a banker and an aircraft salesman and then an arms dealer.

 Vittorio Emanuele, Prince of Naples, had a son, Prince Emanuele Filiberto of Savoy, Prince of Venice, born on 22 June 1972.
 Emanuele Filiberto married Clotilde Courau in 2003 and they have two daughters together.

 Duke of Savoy

-On 7 July 2006, Vittorio Emanuele's kinsman and dynastic rival, Amedeo, 5th Duke of Aosta declared himself to be the head of the House of Savoy and Duke of Savoy, claiming that Vittorio Emanuele had lost his dynastic rights when he married without the permission of Umberto II in 1971.
+On 7 July 2006, Vittorio Emanuele's kinsman and dynastic rival, Amedeo, 5th Duke of Aosta, declared himself to be the head of the House of Savoy and Duke of Savoy, claiming that Vittorio Emanuele had lost his dynastic rights when he married without the permission of Umberto II in 1971.
 Amedeo received the support of the President of the Council of Senators of the Kingdom Aldo Alessandro Mola and Vittorio Emanuele's sister, Maria Gabriella.

 Vittorio Emanuele and his son applied for a judicial injunction to forbid Amedeo from using the title "Duke of Savoy".
 In February 2010, the court of Arezzo ruled that the Duke of Aosta and his son must pay damages totalling €50,000 to their cousins and cease using the surname Savoy instead of Savoy-Aosta.
 However, the verdict was overturned on appeal, with the court of second resort allowing Amedeo the use of the short surname, in the form of di Savoia, and additionally revoking the financial penalty originally imposed on him.